jpmv27/vim-template/README.rst

 Changes:

-- Add .gitignore for doc.tags
+- Add .gitignore for doc/tags
+- Fix issue with TemplateHere into empty buffer deleting last line of template

 Changes are licensed under the same terms as the original